datacarpentry/image-processing/episodes/06-thresholding.md

 the threshold will be turned off -- *and* to use Otsu's method to automatically determine the threshold value.

-The method returns the computed threshold value, `t`, and the grayscale mask layer in the `maskLayer` variable.
+The method returns the computed threshold value, `t`, and the binary mask layer in the `maskLayer` variable.
 For this root image, and a blur kernel of size 7, the computed threshold value is 110, and the resulting mask is:

 ![Root system mask](../fig/06-roots-mask.jpg)

-Once we have the grayscale mask, we turn it in to a color image and apply the mask to the original root image, just as we did in the previous section.
+Once we have the binary mask, we turn it in to a color image and apply the mask to the original root image, just as we did in the previous section.
 Here is the result: